codingwithsurya/PaliGemma-Inference-Pipeline/README.md

 # PaliGemma Inference Pipeline

-Replication and efficient inference for the PaliGemma model, a state-of-the-art vision-language model combining a SigLIP vision encoder with a Gemma language decoder.
-Optimized for both CPU and Apple Silicon (MPS) devices.
+Replication and efficient inference for the PaliGemma model—a state-of-the-art vision-language model combining a SigLIP vision encoder with a Gemma language decoder.
+This pipeline has been optimized for both CPU and Apple Silicon (MPS) devices with advanced techniques such as flash attention, paged KV caching, speculative decoding, and multi-token prediction.

 ## Features

-- Efficient inference with automatic device selection (MPS/CPU)
-- Advanced optimizations for both CPU and MPS:
+- **Automatic Device Selection:**
+  Automatically selects the best available device (MPS for Apple Silicon or CPU) with fallback mechanisms.

+- **Advanced Device-Specific Optimizations:**
   - **MPS (Apple Silicon) Optimizations:**
-    - Automatic mixed precision (float16)
+    - Automatic mixed precision (float16) and half‑precision conversion.
-    - Metal-specific memory layout optimizations
+    - Metal-specific memory layout optimizations.
-    - Optimized memory format for Metal Performance Shaders
+    - Optimized memory formats for Metal Performance Shaders.
+    - Built-in caching optimizations.
-    - Automatic fallback to CPU if MPS is unavailable
+    - Automatic fallback to CPU if MPS is unavailable.
   - **CPU Optimizations:**
-    - Dynamic quantization of linear layers (int8)
+    - Dynamic quantization of linear layers (int8) for faster inference.
-    - Optimized memory layout
+    - Optimized memory layouts (e.g., channels_last when beneficial).
-    - CPU-specific automatic mixed precision
+    - CPU-specific automatic mixed precision and inference mode enhancements.

-    - Inference mode optimizations
+- **Advanced Attention Mechanisms:**
+  - **Flash Attention with Paged KV Cache:**
+    - A new `GemmaFlashPagedAttention` module leveraging PyTorch’s efficient scaled dot‑product attention (flash attention–like kernels) with support for rotary embeddings and paged KV caching.

+- **Accelerated Decoding:**
+  - **Speculative Decoding & Multi‑Token Prediction:**
+    - A parallelized prefill stage that processes the prompt once.
+    - Block token generation (predicting multiple tokens per iteration using the `n_predict` parameter).
+    - Top‑p nucleus sampling with temperature scaling for faster and more efficient decoding.

+- **Multimodal Support:**
-- Support for image and text inputs
+  Supports both image and text inputs with a unified processing pipeline.

-- Customizable inference parameters
-- Efficient memory management with proper context handling
+- **Customizable Inference Parameters:**
+  Easily configure prompt text, image inputs, maximum tokens, sampling temperature, top‑p threshold, and number of tokens predicted in parallel.

+- **Efficient Memory Management:**
+  Employs proper context handling and caching (KV cache) to manage memory during inference.

 ## Installation